 - Read + Write Accelerator, which is only for Azure M-Series VMs

-For premium storage, we recommend that you use Read caching for data files of the SAP database and choose No caching for the disks of log file(s).
+For premium storage v1, we recommend that you use Read caching for data files of the SAP database and choose No caching for the disks of log file(s).

-For M-Series deployments, we recommend that you use Azure Write Accelerator for your DBMS deployment.
+For M-Series deployments, we recommend that you use Azure Write Accelerator only for the disks of your log files.
 For details, restrictions, and deployment of Azure Write Accelerator, see Enable Write Accelerator.

-For Ultra disk and Azure NetApp Files, no caching options are offered.
+For premium storage v2, Ultra disk and Azure NetApp Files, no caching options are offered.

 Azure nonpersistent disks

 Azure VMs offer nonpersistent disks after a VM is deployed.
-In the case of a VM reboot, all content on those drives is wiped out.
+If a VM reboots, all content on those drives can be wiped out.
 It's a given that data files and log and redo files of databases should under no circumstances be located on those nonpersisted drives.
 There might be exceptions for some databases, where these nonpersisted drives could be suitable for tempdb and temp tablespaces.
-Avoid using those drives for A-Series VMs because those nonpersisted drives are limited in throughput with that VM family.

 For more information, see Understand the temporary drive on Windows VMs in Azure.